-Let’s get just one thing straight over here – no software is bug-free, thus no site is 100% hack-proof!
+Let’s get one thing straight first – no software is bug-free.
+Thus, no site is 100% hack-proof!

-This is the reason why website security is of huge importance.
+That is the reason why website security is of enormous importance.
 Things will be safer for you after you read and implement our following tips to help you create a hacker-proof WordPress website.

 Why WordPress Security Matters?